microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

 {% include image.html url="/assets/img/incidents/image2.png" description="thumbnail 2" %}

-After adding your body and the appropriate rectype (io.microshare.event.alert), hit send on the request and a new share should be added in the appropriate rectype.
+After adding your body and the appropriate rectype (eg. io.microshare.event.alert.feedback), hit send on the request and a new share should be added in the appropriate rectype.
 Next, verify whether the share has been created or not.

 ## 4. Verify Alert Creation
 ---------------------------------------